To Generate Product Feed, follow the instructions below.

 - Include Parent Product (Grouped Product)

-If you choose All Published Products, then it will generate feed for all the products on your WooCommerce store.
+If you choose All Published Products, then it will generate product feed for all the products on your WooCommerce store.

 Choosing Custom Filter will let you set filter parameters of your own choice.